ThijsDeR/SDE_VierOpEenRij/README.md

 #### 2.2.1 Facade
 When you receive input it should convert to a command.

-In the IdleHandler class, we receive input from the user.
-We want to convert the input to a command, so we can use it in the game.
-To do this, we use a facade pattern.
-We created a facade class that converts the input to a command.
+In the Handler classes, we receive input from the user.
+We want to convert the input to a command, so we can use it but in the loophandler class, it does not need to know how it is handled.
+So we just pass the input that is given, and we parse it in our handler class.

 #### 2.2.2 Adapter
 The console reader.